chowdhurySudip/fieldbook/FIREBASE_AUTH_SETUP.md

    - Click **"Save"**

 4. **Test Again**
-   - Go back to your app
+   - Go back to your app and use the Register/Login screens
-   - Run the Firebase test again
-   - Both Firestore and Auth should now show ✅
+   - Verify you can create an account and sign in successfully

 ## 🔒 Security Rules (Optional for Testing)